 Advancing ministry by maximising the effectiveness of governance, leadership and management in Christian churches and organisations.

 Australian society transformed by the effective ministry of well-governed, well-led, well-managed Christian churches and organisations.

-Stephen joined as the Executive Director of the CMA Standards Council in February 2016, in a part time role.
-The remainder of his work week is spent in his role as a lawyer.
-With a career starting in commercial litigation, and then for the last 20 years in general corporate and commercial law, he was previously a Senior Partner at Freehills, before taking his current position as a Senior Partner at HWL Ebsworth.
+Stephen joined as the Executive Director of the CMA Standards Council in February 2016.
+With a career starting in commercial litigation, and then for the last 20 years in general corporate and commercial law, he was previously a Senior Partner at Freehills, followed by some years as Senior Partner at HWL Ebsworth.
 He has helped establish and advise many not-for-profit organisations and has considerable professional experience in governance and compliance matters.
-He, his wife Kate and three adult children are actively involved in church life at St Hilary’s Anglican Church in Kew, Victoria, and he has served on a variety of church and ministry boards and committees, including his current role, of almost ten years, on the board of Overseas Council Australia.
+He, his wife Kate and three adult children are actively involved in church life at St Hilary’s Anglican Church in Kew, Victoria, and he has served on a variety of church and ministry boards and committees, including his current role, of over ten years, on the board of Overseas Council Australia.

 Paul Arnott grew up in the Baptist church in Hobart.
 He has worked in tourism; as an ABC current affairs journalist; is an ordained Anglican minister having served in five different parishes in Tasmania; was Victorian State Director of the Church Missionary Society for 11 years; was most recently Executive Director of Churches of Christ Community Care in Victoria and Tasmania, and became CMA’s Executive Director Q4 in 2016.

 Paul is the author of the bereaved parents guide, No Time To Say Goodbye, is married to Rosanne and has three adult daughters.
 He has a passion to enable Australian Christians to use their talents and experiences to serve the kingdom of God in daily life.